-On some days in the summer hours period a Guided Tour is offered at 5pm.
-There is an additional charge for this; information and tickets may be obtained from the Visitor Desk on the day (no advance bookings).
+On some days in the summer hours period (see above) a Guided Tour is offered at 11am and 3pm, subject to a minimum of 4 persons and a maximum of 20.
+There is a charge of £12 for this which includes the admission fee; the tour includes areas of the College, such as the Longwall Library Quad, which are not open to the general public.
+Information and tickets may be obtained from the Visitor Desk on the day.

 Refreshments and Shop

-Refreshments, including light lunches and teas are available in the Old Kitchen Bar and Riverside Terrace.
+Refreshments, including morning coffee and snacks, light lunches and afternoon teas are available in the Old Kitchen Bar and Riverside Terrace Monday-Saturday from 10am to 5.30pm (closed on Sunday).
 Our Visitor Shop sells recordings of the College choir, various publications on the College and other areas of interest, along with souvenirs.

 Old Members of College wishing to visit Magdalen should please refer to this page, which provides useful information for alumni.

-Oxford Open Doors: On Saturday, 9 and Sunday, 10 September the College and Grounds will be open as part of the Oxford Open Doors weekend.
+Oxford Open Doors: On Saturday, 11 and Sunday, 12 September the College and Grounds will be open as part of the Oxford Open Doors weekend.
 There is no charge for admission.
-The Old Kitchen Snack Bar will be open as usual.
+The Old Kitchen Snack Bar may be open as usual.
 Various events may be organised and information will be provided here nearer the time.

-New Year’s Day: The Grounds and Chapel will be open free of charge from 11am to dusk.
+Boxing Day and New Year’s Day: The Grounds and Chapel will be open free of charge from 10am to 3.30pm (last admission 3pm).

 Video tour of Addison’s Walk